ejans/odoo_new_api_guideline/source/fields.rst

    def a_fun(self):
       return self.do_something()

-Using a fun will force you to define function before fields definition.
+Using a function will force you to define the function before fields definition.